CONFIRMATION OF PREGNANCY: 5-12 weeks.

 DRINK SLOWLY: Rather than a big glass of milk with dinner, try sipping liquids during meals.
 Get the most of your fluid intake by drinking between, rather than with, meals.

 STAY UPRIGHT AFTER A MEAL: take a walk, do some housework, sit and read a book— but don’t just lie down.
-Also try to avoid bending over – this can help wash acid back up into your esophagus causing heartburn.
+Also, try to avoid bending over – this can help wash acid back up into your esophagus causing heartburn.

-DON’T EAT RIGHT BEFORE GOING TO BED: Having a BIG dinner and then going to bed is way to make heartburn likely.
+DON’T EAT RIGHT BEFORE GOING TO BED: Having a BIG dinner and then going to bed is a way to make heartburn likely.
 Try not to eat for three hours sleeping.
 The same goes for liquids. (limit intake to reduce heartburn risk).

 KEEP YOUR UPPER BODY ELEVATED AT NIGHT: Many people with heartburn benefit from using wedge-shaped pillows that gently angle your upper body so that it is higher than the stomach – helping to keep stomach acid away from the esophagus.
 These are available from Bed, Bath and Beyond relatively inexpensively.
 Alternately you may try putting blocks under the legs at the top of your bed.